To be eligible for financial aid at KCC, you must:

 - Maintain the grade point average specified in the academic regulations in KCC's college catalog.
 The required GPA is based on the number of credit hours you have attempted.

 - Maintain a completion rate of 67% for all hours attempted.

-- Complete the program you started before attempting more than 150% of the hours required to complete that program.
+- Complete the program you started before attempting more than 150% of the hours required.

 - Courses in which you remain enrolled at the end of the tuition refund period each semester, even if you later withdraw from these courses.

-- Courses which are of a remedial or prerequisite nature, unless excluded through an approved appeal.
+- Courses which are of a remedial or prerequisite nature.

-- If you change your program of study at KCC, you still will be judged under the 150% time frame established for your original program unless a Financial Aid Satisfactory Progress Appeal is approved.
+- If you change your program of study at KCC, you still will be evaluated under the 150% time frame established for your original program unless a Financial Aid Satisfactory Academic Progress Appeal is approved.
 Consult a KCC advisor.